dominikmayer/obsidian-yesterday/README.md

 This plugin lets you create and edit a [Yesterday](https://www.yesterday.md) journal in [Obsidian](https://obsidian.md).

-I supports advanced formatting for journal entries including support for
+It supports advanced formatting for journal entries including support for

 - dialogs (or WhatsApp, Messenger, iMessage, … chats)
 - dreams